osamarehman/nue-blog-app/docs/progress.md

 ## Current State

-The application currently has a complete structure with all major components implemented.
-The UI is fully functional with mock data, demonstrating the following user flows:
+The application has a complete structure with all major components implemented.
+The UI is functional with real database integration, demonstrating the following user flows:

 1. **User Authentication**:
    - User can sign up for a new account